 The four of us take turns using the three telescopes we have while we study the situation.
 After a few minutes Bridget says, “Al, those look like internment camps around the port.
 Do you know why?”

 I nod while replying, “To lower the port population below that for a bank they forced most of the people out of the port.
 I guess they’ve been locking up anyone who tried to return home.”

 Monk says, “That may account for the second camp, but I know the camp to our right of the port is for the families of the crews who work the ships based in the port.
 It’s how they ensure the ships keep coming back to the port.
 By keeping the families hostage they only need a few people on the ship to control it.”

-I smile while saying, “I did want to take control of the port as a way out, but I can see we can take it, but we won’t be able to hold it.
+I smile while saying, “I did want to take control of the port as a way out.
+Now I can see we can take it but we won’t be able to hold it.
 So I think we’ll just free it.”
-They all turn to look at me, so I add, “From what I’ve learned in the last few weeks I think a lot of the troops are ready to switch sides, as long as they don’t have to hang around in bad combat positions.
+They all turn to look at me, so I add, “From what I’ve learned in the last few weeks I think a lot of the troops are ready to switch sides as long as they don’t have to hang around in bad combat positions.
 So we go in, take out the officers and NCOs, release the people, wait for most, or all, of the ships to come in, then we let them pack up and sail away.
-The Brotherhood’s leaders will wonder what happened to them all.”
+The Brotherhood’s leaders will go crazy wondering what happened to them all.”
 They all laugh while they nod their agreement.